Elections

 Time commitment

-The Executive Committee meets four times a year and this is often a day of business held virtually.
-However we sometimes meet face-to-face, either in Birmingham or at the location of the annual BISA conference, for a day and a half of business with an overnight stay.
+The Executive Committee meets four times a year and this is often half a day of business held virtually.
+However we sometimes meet face-to-face, either in Birmingham or at the location of the annual BISA conference, for a day of business with an overnight stay if living outside a commutable distance.
 There is also work done – depending on your role – in between these meetings.
 Whilst the amount of time fluctuates across the year, it equates to an average of one day a month for an ordinary trustee and two days per month for an officer.
 You should bear in mind the commitment is not insignificant.
 You may wish to raise this with your line manager as commitments to professional associations are increasingly taken into account in workload allocation and progression and reward processes.

 Timeline for nominations and elections